williiam-tran/ttl-class-sync/content/index.md

 We did a lot of travelling, even by plane once, to many provinces in Vietnam.
 We even got to stay in Da Nang for 4 days during the fireworks season; that's when I won my 3rd girlfriend, a.k.a current bff, over as well, making it kinda memorable for me :D. Needless to say, looking back, everything is full of laughter, joyfulness, and a lot of singing 🎵 🎶🎵.

-That's probably why I still love karaoke so much, tending to live in a simulation.
+That's probably why I love karaoke so much, tending to live in a simulation.
 Even though it's never quite the same, the experience always brings back those core memories subconsciously in the best way.

 Nostalgia hits hard 🥺😢
 ### Bittersweet Epiphany
 From what I can recall, everyone was innocent and carefree in a sense, embracing every passing moment without the slightest care in the world.

 The inquiry of what would become of us, or what our hopes and dreams for the future were, never crossed our daily **train of thought**.
 Yet I'm certain they will become the brightest people I know; some already are and are on the brink of refining their identities.

 I can still remember that feeling, vaguely - the way dreaming came as naturally as breathing.
 Just now, I remember someone from those days gave us a name: 🌱Lámer.